rinki447/ego4d_blip/README.md

 doubt1: what should be passed as argument within collate_fn in line number 183 of train_ego4d_2.py

-doubt2:line 303, should we keep action="store_true" in  parser.add_argument('--evaluate', action='store_true')
+doubt2:line 303, should we keep action="store_true" in  parser.add_argument('--evaluate', action='store_true'),
-if it is not true then only line 228 will b executed (ie training loop will start)
+because if it is "not true" then only line 228 will b executed (ie training loop will start)

 # main file -Rinki please check